flathub/shared-modules/README.md

 This repository contains commonly shared modules and is intended to be used as a git submodule.

+Each submodule may include additional instructions to be used properly.
+Please check the folder containing that module to see if anything extra needs to be done.

 To use shared modules for packaging an application, add the submodule:

 ```